kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 print(type(world_index))
 ```

-When Python interpreter sees this,
+When the Python interpreter sees this,
-- it sees a name `print` and recognize that you are *invoking* a function due to the opening and closing parenthesis `print()`.
+- it sees a name `print` and*recognizes that you are *invoking* a function due to the opening and closing parentheses `print()`.
-- Python tries to evaluates the value inside the parenthesis to pass it to the `print()` function.
+- Python tries to evaluate the value inside the parentheses to pass it to the `print()` function.
-- When Python evaluates the value inside the parenthesis, it finds another name `type` and recognize that it is another of its built-in function.
+- When Python evaluates the value inside the parentheses, it finds another name `type` and recognizes that it is another of its built-in functions.
-- Python also sees that you are invoking `type()` because of the opening and closing parenthesis.
-In order to execute this function, Python tries to evaluate the value inside this *inner* parenthesis.
+- Python also sees that you are invoking `type()` because of the opening and closing parentheses.
+In order to execute this function, Python tries to evaluate the value inside this *inner* parentheses.
-- When evaluating the inner parenthesis, Python finds another name `world_index`.
-This time, Python cannot recognize this name from any of its built-in keywords or function and tries to find it in the global frame.
+- When evaluating the inner parentheses, Python finds another name `world_index`.
+This time, Python cannot recognize this name from any of its built-in keywords or functions and tries to find it in the global frame.
 - Python finds the name `world_index` in the global frame and obtains the value, which is `1`.
-- Python pass this value `1` to the function `type()` and executes `type()`.
-This functions evaluates to a data that describes Python's `type`.
+- Python passes this value `1` to the function `type()` and executes `type()`.
+This function evaluates to a data that describes Python's `type`.
 You can actually try to type the following in a Python shell to see: `type(type(1))`.
 You will get `<class 'type'>`.
-- Python then pass this output of `type()` function to `print()` function.
-In order to print it, Python will convert this data into a string so that it can displays it into the standard output.
+- Python then passes this output of the `type()` function to the `print()` function.
+In order to print it, Python will convert this data into a string so that it can display it to the standard output.
-- Python finally displays `<class 'int'>` into the screen.
+- Python finally displays `<class 'int'>` **on the screen.

 Now, that's a lot of things going on with just a simple code.
-But it is important to note that Python **evaluates from inside to outside of the parenthesis** when it invokes a function such as `print()` and `type()`.
-We will learn more about function in the next lesson.
+But it is important to note that Python **evaluates from inside to outside of the parentheses** when it invokes a function such as `print()` and `type()`.
+We will learn more about functions in the next lesson.

 ## Environment Diagram

 Python Tutor allows you to see the memory environment of your code.
-On the right hand side of your code you see two panels, the first one at the top right is the print of your standard output.
-This panel shows you whatever that you display to the standard output through the `print()` function.
+On the right-hand side of your code, you see two panels.
+The first one at the top right is the print of your standard output.
+This panel shows you whatever you display to the standard output through the `print()` function.
 The second one is on the right side just below the print output panel.
 This shows you what is happening in the memory environment of your code.
 At the beginning, you only see the labels:
 - Frames
 - Objects

 <iframe width="800" height="500" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=world_index%20%3D%201%0Aprint%28type%28world_index%29%29%0Aworld_index%20%3D%20%222%22%0Aprint%28type%28world_index%29%29%0Aworld_index%20%3D%203.0%0Aprint%28type%28world_index%29%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>

-Try clicking the "next" button and you will see that the first frame created is called the **global frame**.
-Later on, when you learn to create your own user defined function, you will see that each function has its own local frame.
+Try clicking the "next" button and you will see that the first frame created is called the global frame.
+Later on, when you learn to create your own user-defined functions, you will see that each function has its own local frame.
 But for now, we will only deal with the global frame.
 All the variables are created in this global frame.
 Currently, we only have one variable called `world_index`.
 As we introduce more data and more different kinds of data, you will see more things in this environment diagram.

 ## Identifying Data Type in a Problem